-SOCIAL BUSINESS MODELS
+BUSINESS MODELS TO SCALE IMPACT

-Nobel Peace Prize laureate Professor Muhammad Yunus as a business that is created and designed to address a social problem and is a non-loss, non-dividend company, i.e. it is financially self-sustainable (doesn’t depend on donations) and profits realized by the business are reinvested in the business itself (or used to start other social businesses), with the aim of increasing social impact.
+Nobel Peace Prize laureate Professor Muhammad Yunus has taken the idea of a business which is not influenced by shareholders to its extreme, advocating for a new type of business model: social businesses that are created and designed to address a social problem and are a non-loss, non-dividend company, i.e. it is financially self-sustainable (doesn’t depend on donations) and profits realized by the business are reinvested in the business itself (or used to start other social businesses), with the aim of increasing social impact.

 “A charity dollar has only one life; a social business dollar can be invested over and over again.”
 (Pr.
 Muhammad Yunus)